RadosavAntonio/videoCarousel/README.md

 ## The app is build using ReactNative Expo
 - Can run on iOS and Android
-- Can not run on Web because of dependencys
+- Can not run on Web because of dependencies

 ## Features
 - the app is using a GET paginated REST call